Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 • How long does it take for donations to get deposited in your account?

-• Are there additional features for nonprofits?
+• Are there additional features for qualified nonprofits?

 • Is there a cancellation fee?